Correlations in the continuous multispecies TASEP on a ring: Preliminaries

-\begin{defn} Let $m=(m_1,\ldots,m_n)$ be an $n$-tuple, $S_i=m_1 + \cdots + m_i$ and let $N=\sum_{i=1}^n S_i$.
-A \textit{placement} of a continuous multiline queue of type $m$ is a triangular array $(p_{i,k})$ with distinct integers from the set $[N]$ such that the integer $p_{i,k}$ stands for the relative horizontal position of $k^{th}$ particle in the $i^{th}$ row of the multiline queue as seen from left to right. \end{defn} \begin{exmp} The placement corresponding to the continuous multiline queue in Figure~\ref{fig:contMLQ} is
+\begin{defn} Let $\textbf{m}=(m_1,\ldots,m_n)$ be an $n$-tuple, with $C_i=m_1 + \cdots + m_i$, and let $N=\sum_{i=1}^n C_i$.
+A \textit{placement} of a continuous multiline queue of type $\textbf{m}$ is represented as a triangular array $(Q_{i,j})$ with distinct integers from the set $[N]$ such that the integer $Q_{i,j}$ denotes the relative horizontal position of the $j^{th}$ particle in the $i^{th}$ row of the continuous multiline queue as seen from left to right. \end{defn} \begin{remark} For our purposes, it suffices to know the relative positions of particles within the rows.
+Therefore, a continuous multiline queue will be represented by its placement, and we will use these two terms interchangeably.
+The number of different placements of type $\textbf{m}$ is given by $\binom{N}{C_1\,,\ldots,\,C_n}$. \end{remark} \begin{example} The placement of the continuous multiline queue in Figure~\ref{fig:contMLQ} is given by

-Each row of the array is formed by adding the order of the particles in the corresponding row of the continuous multiline queue when their horizontal positions are sorted from left to right. \end{exmp} For our purpose, it is enough to know the relative positions of particles on the rows and hence a continuous multiline queue will be represented by its placement and we will use the two terms interchangeably.
-The number of different placements of type $m$ is given by $\binom{N}{S_1\,,\ldots,\,S_n}$.
+Each row of the array is formed by arranging the order of the particles from the corresponding row of the continuous multiline queue in ascending order based on their horizontal positions. \end{example}